Timeline of the Yemeni revolution (January – 27 February 2012): 22 January

 President Saleh departed abruptly for Oman en route to the United States for medical treatment, government officials said.
 In a statement, Saleh asked the Yemeni people to forgive him for "any shortcomings" and vowed to return.
-Thousands of Yemenis protested in Sana'a against the immunity law, chanting for Saleh's trial and execution over his role in the crackdown.
-Several hundred Yemeni soldiers and airmen took over Sana'a International Airport to demand the removal of Yemeni Air Force chief Mohammad Saleh al-Ahmar, President Saleh's half-brother, sparking a confrontation with loyalist security forces.
+Thousands of Yemenis protested in Sanaa against the immunity law, chanting for Saleh's trial and execution over his role in the crackdown.
+Several hundred Yemeni soldiers and airmen took over Sanaa International Airport to demand the removal of Yemeni Air Force chief Mohammad Saleh al-Ahmar, President Saleh's half-brother, sparking a confrontation with loyalist security forces.
 Major General Ahmed Ali al-Ashwal, the military's chief of staff, was reportedly forced to intervene.
 At least one protester was arrested, the Yemen Post indicated.

 23 January

-The Air Force strike continued in Sana'a, with protesters continuing to demand General Mohammad Saleh al-Ahmar's removal.
+The Air Force strike continued in Sanaa, with protesters continuing to demand General Mohammad Saleh al-Ahmar's removal.

 24 January

 Reuters reported that Saleh sought asylum in Oman and that the Omani government was reluctant to accommodate him for fear of damaging bilateral ties with Yemen in the future if popular pressure for the president to be tried for his role in the government crackdown continued.
-In Yemen, the strike entered its third day, with airmen blocking main roads in Sana'a and protesters thronging outside Hadi's residence.
+In Yemen, the strike entered its third day, with airmen blocking main roads in Sanaa and protesters thronging outside Hadi's residence.